ThorbenLindhauer/cmmn-prediction/README.md

 * Java 6 or higher should work to run this extension
 * Java 8 for building the project from source
+* This extension creates custom database tables and currently supports H2 only

 ### Developing a Prediction Model